Is Gouda my favorite healthy cheese?

 Vitamin K2 has no known toxicity even at high intake levels, but is most effective when consumed in the presence of the other fat soluble activators Vitamin A and D. Therefore, getting Vitamin K2 from food is always the best way to go if at all possible.

 You see, the food that is highest in Vitamin K2 is natto, which is very difficult to find and even more difficult to consume due to its very horrible taste and texture.
 If you are game, you can usually find it at Asian specialty stores in the freezer section for about $3 for a small container.
-Natto contains a whopping 1,103 mcg of K2 per 3 1/2 ounce portion which blows away every other food by a country mile.
+Natto contains about 1,103 mcg of K2 per 3.5 ounce portion.
+This is more than any other food by a large margin.
+Note that it is best to source organic natto due to toxicity issues from GMO soybeans.

-The second highest food in Vitamin K2 is goose liver pate which has 369 mcg per 3 1/2 ounce portion.
+The second highest food in Vitamin K2 is goose fat particularly from the liver which has 369 mcg per 3 1/2 ounce portion.
 While highly delicious and wonderful to eat, goose liver pate is very hard to find in most places.
 It is also a very high end, gourmet food which makes the price out of reach for most.

 Rounding out the top 3 foods highest in Vitamin K2 is none other than the humble Gouda cheese, which boasts 75 mcg per 3 1/2 ounce serving!
 This compares to pastured egg yolks and butter, which each have about 15 mcg of K2 per 3 1/2 ounce portion.